-"Market Capitalization" means, as of any date of determination, the product of (a) the number of outstanding shares of Common Stock publicly disclosed in the most recent filing of Company with the Securities and Exchange Commission as outstanding as of such date of determination and (b) the most recent closing price of Company's Common Stock (as quoted on Bloomberg L.P.'s page or any successor page thereto of Bloomberg L.P. or if such page is not available, any other commercially available source).
+"Market Capitalization" means, as of any date of determination, the product of (a) the sum of (i) the number of outstanding shares of Common Stock publicly disclosed in the most recent filing of Company with the Securities and Exchange Commission as outstanding as of such date of determination and, plus (ii) the number of shares of Common Stock that could be claimed through the exercise of outstanding warrants publicly disclosed in the most recent filing of Company with the Securities and Exchange Commission as of such date of determination, plus (iii) the number of shares of Common Stock that could be claimed through the exercise of outstanding options publicly disclosed in the most recent filing of Company with the Securities and Exchange Commission as of such date of determination, plus (iv) the number of shares of Common Stock that could be claimed through the settlement of outstanding restricted stock units publicly disclosed in the most recent filing of Company with the Securities and Exchange Commission as of such date of determination, multiplied by (b) the most recent closing price of Company's Common Stock (as quoted on Bloomberg L.P.'s page or any successor page thereto of Bloomberg L.P. or if such page is not available, any other commercially available source).